syncfusion-content/javascript-docs/js/Gantt/Getting-Started.md

 ### Multicolumn Sorting

-Enable the multicolumn sorting in Gantt by setting the [`allowMultiSorting`](/api/js/ejgantt#members:allowmultisorting "allowMultiSorting") as `true`.
-You can sort multiple columns in Gantt, by selecting the desired column header while holding the `CTRL` key.
+You can enable the multicolumn sorting in Gantt by setting the [allowSorting](/api/js/ejgantt#members:allowsorting) and [`allowMultiSorting`](/api/js/ejgantt#members:allowmultisorting "allowMultiSorting") as `true`.
+You can sort multiple columns in Gantt, by selecting the desired column header while holding the <kbd>CTRL</kbd> key.

 {% highlight javascript %}